smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 ## Motivation

-Motivation of this proposal is to create ability of coverage the secure sessions.
-Which is the most important not covered part of SDL functionality.
+Motivation for this proposal is to create the ability to cover secure sessions, which is an important part of SDL functionality not currently covered by ATF.

 Manual testing of security SDL feature is slow and expensive.
-Also there is a big probability of error during manual testing.
+Also there is a probability of error during manual testing.
 Testing automatization of all SDL use cases is the best option to be sure that new code does not break SDL functionality.

-ATF has possibility to cover almost all SDL use cases with automatic testing.
-But there is still some functionality that remains uncovered my ATF:
+ATF has possibility to cover almost all SDL use cases with automatic testing, but there is still some functionality that remains uncovered by ATF:
  - Bluetooth transport;
  - USB transport;
  - Security feature;